ethhub-io/ethhub/using-ethereum/running-a-node/geth.md

 Minimum:

- - CPU with 2+ cores.
+ - CPU with 2+ cores
- - At least 80GB free storage space.
+ - At least 80GB free storage space
- - 4GB RAM minimum with a SSD, 8GB+ if you have an HDD.
+ - 4GB RAM minimum with a SSD, 8GB+ if you have an HDD
- - 8 MBit/sec download Internet service.
+ - 8 MBit/sec download Internet service

-For light nodes, the requirements are much lower, as you will only be storing block headers and receive small state updates.

 Recommended: